 For example, we call a 14.8V battery a “4-cell” or just “4S” battery.

-You may also see lipos that use a letter “P” to designate voltage.
-“P” stands for the number of cells in parallel.
+- LiPos may also use a “P” designation for voltage, with “P” indicating the number of cells in parallel.
 2S1P means “2 cells in series and 1 cell in parallel.”
-If a battery doesn’t have a “P” then it is assumed to be “1P.”
-So 2S1P and 2S are the same thing.
+If a battery doesn’t have a “P,” it’s assumed to be “1P,” so 2S1P and 2S are the same.

-3S2P means “3 cells in series and 2 cells in parallel.”
-This battery would have a total of 6 cells with 2 parallel groups of cells with 3 cells in series in each of those groups.
+- 3S2P means “3 cells in series and 2 cells in parallel.”
+This battery has a total of 6 cells, with 2 parallel groups of cells, each containing 3 cells in series.

 Capacity

-The capacity of a LiPo battery is measured in mAh (milli-amp hour), it indicates how much current you can draw from the battery continuously for an hour until it’s empty.
-Note that, 1000mAh = 1Ah.
+The capacity of a LiPo battery, measured in mAh (milliampere-hour), indicates how much current you can draw from the battery continuously for an hour until it’s empty.
+Note that 1000mAh equals 1Ah.

-Higher capacity battery could also give you higher discharge current as explained in the next section.
+Higher capacity batteries could also provide higher discharge currents, as explained in the next section.

 C Rating

-C Rating is an indicator of how much current you can safely draw from a LiPo battery without causing damage, which in theory, can be calculated by:
+C Rating is an indicator of the maximum current you can safely draw from a LiPo battery without causing damage.
+In theory, this can be calculated by:

 Maximum Current Draw = Capacity x C-Rating

-You could draw more current than the C-rating specifies, but it’s not recommended as the battery can overheat and that will over time increase the internal resistance of the cells faster, which subsequently shortens battery lifespan or even cause a thermal runaway (catching fire) in extreme cases.
+Drawing more current than specified by the C-rating is not recommended, as the battery can overheat, increase internal resistance over time, shorten battery lifespan, or even cause thermal runaway (catching fire) in extreme cases.

-A higher C-rating battery definitely has better performance especially on a power-hungry drone, but it’s not always the better choice.
-For example, on a low power cruiser, the extra power from a higher C-rating battery might not be necessary, while the additional weight would be counter-productive and results in less flight time.
+A higher C-rating battery offers better performance, especially for power-hungry drones, but it’s not always the best choice.
+On a low-power cruiser, extra power from a higher C-rating battery might be unnecessary, while the added weight could be counterproductive and result in less flight time.
 It’s all about using the right tool for the job.

-Although C rating could be a useful tool, unfortunately it has become mostly a marketing tools in recent years, so you should take C-Rating as a grain of salt.
-Brands might inflate their C-rating numbers to different degrees, so it’s pretty meaningless to compare it between brands, but it still can be helpful for choosing battery from the same brand assuming they follow the same standard.
-As long as you are getting batteries from the brands we recommend, C-rating isn’t really something you should worry about.
+Although C-rating could be a useful tool, it has become mostly a marketing tool in recent years, so take it with a grain of salt.
+Brands might inflate C-rating numbers, making it meaningless for comparison between brands.
+However, it can still be helpful for choosing a battery from the same brand, assuming they follow the same standard.
+As long as you select batteries from our recommendations, C-rating shouldn’t be a major concern.

 Internal Resistance